rocblink27/csc202_workspace/README.md

 2. Enter the following command to set your username
    - `git config --global user.name "{your-name}"`
-     - Ensure that you replace the `{your-name}` with your name.
+     - Ensure you replace the `{your-name}` with your name.
      - This sets the name that will be associated with your commits.
 This helps identify who made the changes, which is especially useful for collaboration in shared repositories.

-By using the `--global` flag, Git applies this configuration to every repository on your system.
+Using the `--global` flag, Git applies this configuration to every repository on your system.
 If you want to override the global configuration for a specific repository, you can set local configurations (specific to that repo) by omitting the `--global` flag and running the same commands within the repository folder.

 ### Pushing from CCS-Theia to GitHub

-Once you have created a repository on your local machine using CCS-Theia, you need to connect it to a remote repository on GitHub.
-You only need to set up this connection once.
-CCS-Theia will remember the connection for future use.
+Once you have created a repository on your local machine using CCS-Theia, you must connect it to a remote repository on GitHub.
+You only need to set up this connection once, and CCS-Theia will remember it for future use.

  **Open a new terminal in CCS-Theia**